US Senate votes to extend surveillance tools for 77 days

-WASHINGTON (REUTERS) - The US Senate agreed on Monday (March 16) to extend a set of government surveillance tools for 77 days, to allow lawmakers time to consider broader changes to the divisive domestic eavesdropping programme.
+WASHINGTON • The US Senate has agreed to extend a set of government surveillance tools for 77 days, to allow lawmakers time to consider broader changes to the divisive domestic eavesdropping programme.

-Trump, who is convinced that surveillance tools covered by the legislation were improperly used against his 2016 campaign, has demanded tighter controls on authorities allowed under the law.
+Mr Trump, who is convinced that surveillance tools covered by the legislation were improperly used against his 2016 election campaign, has demanded tighter controls on authorities allowed under the law.

 Backers of the programme consider it an essential tool for intelligence agencies' efforts to fight terrorism.